lukso-network/lsp-smart-contracts/CONTRIBUTING.md

 3. `@return` tag is mandatory if the function has any return value.

-4. Make sure to use one of the custom tags below to document any additional informations of different kinds:
+4. Make sure to use one of the custom tags below to document any additional information of different kinds:

 - Use `@custom:requirements` for all the requirements to use a function.
 - Use `@custom:events` for all the emited events during the function execution.